Am I qualified to write a Luminar AI review?

 Templates are the most significant change you’ll see by upgrading from Luminar 4 to Luminar AI.

 You can think of Templates as automatic AI-powered presets.
 Each time you use them, AI analyses objects, colours, and scenery in your photo and applies the best possible edit based on its analysis.
 But that’s not all.
-Every Template is adjusted for your photo individually, meaning that the same Template will be recommended for several photos, but it will be tweaked for each and every one.
+Every Template is adjusted for your photo individually, meaning that Luminar AI recommends the same Template for several photos, but it tweaks it for each one.

 How to use Templates in Luminar AI?